COUNSELING AND TESTING

 Students with disabilities are encouraged to contact the office at least two weeks before starting classes at Francis Marion University.

 Eligibility for Accommodations

 To qualify for accommodations, a student must provide appropriate documentation from a qualified health services provider (i.e., physician, licensed psychologist).
-Psycho-educational evaluations for Learning Disabilities and for Attention-Deficit/Hyperactivity Disorder (ADHD) should be current, usually within the last three years.
+Psycho-educational evaluations for Learning Disabilities and for Attention-Deficit/Hyperactivity Disorder (ADHD) should be current, usually within the last five years.
 If a student has a Summary of Performance (SOP) from high school, it should be included with the primary documentation.
-An Individual Education Plan (IEP) or 504 plan from high school cannot serve as the primary documentation.
-It does not typically provide adequate information.
-A physician’s letter is not sufficient to document ADHD, nor can medication be used to document a disability.

 - The credentials of the evaluator(s).

 - A description of the diagnostic methodology used.

 For learning disabilities, methodology should include a test battery with standard scores and/or percentiles reported.
 The battery should include the following (no brief or screening tests):

 Measure of intelligence (e.g., WAIS).